orbisgis/h2gis/docs/dev/ST_ConnectedComponents.md

 | `eo`          | Edge orientation column name indicating individual edge orientations: `1` (directed), `-1` (reversed) or `0` (undirected); required if global orientation is `directed` or `reversed` |

 <div class="note">
-  <h5>Edges in no strongly connected component are assigned a connected
+  <h5>Edges in no SCC are assigned a connected component ID of
-  component ID of -1.</h5>
+  -1.</h5>
-  <p>Such edges have a start nodes and end nodes in different strongly
+  <p>Such edges have a start nodes and end nodes in different
-  connected components.</p>
+  SCCs.</p>
 </div>

 <div class="note warning">